Absolute Value

 In British English, absolute value is called modulus.

-value is written as a function, usually abs(a) which means,
+and calculators, absolute value is written as a function, usually abs(a)

 |